GI Bill Project Management Certification: A Veteran's Guide

 How to use your GI Bill for project management certification — which benefits cover PMP, CAPM and agile training, who's eligible, and how PMCOE handles the paperwork.

-GI Bill project management certification turns your military service into a civilian career — and your GI Bill benefits can pay for the training.
-PMCOE is a PMI Authorized Training Partner whose courses are listed on the VA's WEAMS public record, so eligible veterans and service members can put their education benefits toward a globally recognised credential.
+GI Bill project management certification turns your military service into a civilian career.
+Your GI Bill benefits can also pay for the training.
+PMCOE is a PMI Authorized Training Partner.
+Our courses sit on the VA's WEAMS public record.
+Eligible veterans and service members can therefore put their education benefits toward a globally recognised credential.
 This guide explains how it works, which benefits apply, and how we handle the paperwork.
-The aim is simple: to make using your hard-earned benefit as straightforward as possible, so you can focus on the qualification rather than the bureaucracy that too often surrounds it.
-Thousands of transitioning service members have used their entitlement to fund professional credentials, and project management is one of the strongest returns on that investment.

 Why project management suits veterans